zephyrchain/Azure-CLI/README.md

 - **Resource Group & VNet**
   - Creates a resource group
   - Defines a virtual network with `/21` address space
-  - Subnets for Management, Untrust, and Trust interfaces
+  - Subnets for Management, Untrust, Trust, and additional subnets for Route Server and DNS Resolver

 - **Public IP & NICs**
   - Static public IP for management